What Is An Advance Directive?23 minute read

 There are several ways to prepare an Advance Directive.
 Consulting with a qualified attorney is a good route if you want to make it part of your overall estate planning.
 A local attorney should also be well-versed on your particular state laws and what’s required to make an Advance Directive.
 But an attorney isn’t required to make an effective Advance Directive.
 You can also obtain the forms to fill out from your healthcare provider, your local Agency on Aging or your state health department.

-How To Prepare For An Advanced Directive With Medicare’s Help
+How To Prepare For An Advance Directive With Medicare’s Help

 If you chose to prepare an Advance Directive with the help of an attorney, you will likely incur legal fees.
 You’ll have to pay fees for the attorney’s time to prepare your documents.
 If you are covered under Medicare, you may want to consider taking advantage of its advance care planning option.
 Under Medicare Part B, you can discuss preparing an Advance Directive with your healthcare professional as part of your yearly well visit.